Skip to content

 The proponents of assigning a score claim that there's a difference between "best food ever eaten" and "good meal".
 It might be the case if we just look at one particular review, however:

-• The gradation of the superlatives are highly subjective.
+• The gradation of the superlatives is highly subjective.
 Is "wonderful" better than "excellent"?
 Is "excellent" the same as "great"?
 Is "good" the same as "pretty good"?

-• The choice of the adjectives is often influenced by the culture of the reviewer.
+• The choice of the adjectives is often influenced by the background of the reviewer.
 British "could be improved" may mean "horrible" in another culture, and vice versa.
+The background is more granular than a country: it may be a region or the person's upbringing.

 We believe that increasing the variety of aspects is better aligned with the actual business needs.